sumitsaluja/workshop/README.md

 ```

-This slurm script allocates 4 CPU cores for this task, which matches the parallel processing in your R script
+This slurm script allocates 4 CPU cores for this task, which matches the parallel processing in R script